suit-wg/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

 The suit-delegation element MAY carry one or more CBOR Web Tokens (CWTs) {{RFC8392}}, with {{RFC8747}} cnf claims.
 They can be used to perform enhanced authorization decisions.
 The CWTs are arranged into a list of lists.
 Each list starts with a CWT authorized by a Trust Anchor, and finishes with a key used to authenticate the Manifest (see Section 8.3 of {{I-D.ietf-suit-manifest}}).
 This allows an Update Authority to delegate from a long term Trust Anchor, down through intermediaries, to a delegate without any out-of-band provisioning of Trust Anchors or intermediary keys.

 A Recipient MAY choose to cache intermediaries and/or delegates.
-If an Update Distributor knows that a targeted Recipient has cached some intermediaries or delegates, it MAY choose to strip any cached intermediaries or delegates from the Delegation Chains in order to reduce bandwidth and energy.
+If a Firmware Server knows that a targeted Recipient has cached some intermediaries or delegates, it MAY choose to strip any cached intermediaries or delegates from the Delegation Chains in order to reduce bandwidth and energy.

 #  Dependencies

 A dependency is another SUIT_Envelope that describes additional components.

 Dependency manifests enable several additional use cases.
 In particular, they enable two or more entities who are trusted for different privileges to coordinate.
-This can be used in many scenarios, for example:
+This can be used in many scenarios.
+For example:

 * A device may contain a processor in its radio in addition to the primary processor.
 These two processors may have separate firmware with separate signing authorities.
 Dependencies allow the firmware for the primary processor to reference a manifest signed by a different authority.
 * A network operator may wish to provide local caching of update payloads.
 The network operator overrides the URI of a payload by providing a dependent manifest that references the original manifest, but replaces its URI.
 * A device operator provides a device with some additional configuration.
 The device operator wants to test their configuration with each new firmware version before releasing it.
 The configuration is delivered as a binary in the same way as a firmware image.
 The device operator references the firmware manifest from the firmware author in their own manifest which also defines the configuration.

-By using dependencies, components such as Software, configuration, models, and other resources authenticated by different trust anchors can be delivered to devices.
+By using dependencies, components such as Software, configuration, and other resource data authenticated by different Trust Anchors can be delivered to devices.

 ##  Changes to Required Checks {#required-checks}